 - How to choose the best compost bin

 - What to put in a compost bin

 Compost bins come in a variety of shapes and sizes, and are made using different materials.
-Here, we explain the different types of compost bins along with the conditions and tasks they would each be suitable for.
+Below, our Associate Editor David Hurrion takes you through the different types of compost bin.

 Make your own compost bin